-Here are a few of my go-to recipes for kids to cook (with a little help!) when you’re in need of fun toddler activities to increase their exposure to healthy foods, keep them busy, AND make foods to share at the next meal or snack.
+Here are a few of my go-to recipes for kids to cook (with a little help!) when you’re in need of fun toddler activities to increase their exposure to a variety of foods, keep them busy, AND make foods to share at the next meal or snack.

 Recipes for Kids to Cook

 I love to take advantage of the energy that little kids have to do things themselves and model what they see us doing.
 Which is why it can be really fun to get the kids in the kitchen cooking.

 With little kids, of course, “cooking” will look a lot different than it does for older kids, but there are plenty of activities and recipe steps that they can master even as toddlers.

 TIP: All of these ideas are meant to be done with an adult since little kids need help reading recipes and getting ready to make the food.

 Tips for Cooking with Toddlers

 I put together some of my best tips for cooking with toddlers—and perfect kitchen activities to start out with—which you can find here.

 My best tips are to keep things simple to start in terms of the recipes you choose, isolate just one or two steps until you get the hang of having a little sidekick, and let them do as much of the job themselves so they can really get into it and have fun.

 Oh and also: Try your best not to stress too much about the mess…or at least know that it’s a normal part of the process.